loyalperson/TradeNote/README.md

 You can see upcoming features and project development on the [project page](https://github.com/orgs/Eleven-Trading/projects/1 "Project").

 #### Built with
-TradeNote is a responsive website that runs on VueJs, JS and HTML and uses [Parse](https://parseplatform.org/ "Parse") for its backend.
+NoeticTrader is a responsive website that runs on VueJs, JS and HTML and uses [Parse](https://parseplatform.org/ "Parse") for its backend.

 #### Coffee
 If you like this project, <font size="5">please 🌟 this repository</font> and don't hesitate to show me <s>the money</s> love ;)
 <p><a href='https://ko-fi.com/eleven70433' target='_blank'><img height='35' style='margin-top:20px;border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a></p>

-# TradeNote
+# NoeticTrader
 ### Structure
-TradeNote is divided in 2 sections, each being an essential building block for becoming a consistent trading and managing your trading business.
+NoeticTrader is divided in 2 sections, each being an essential building block for becoming a consistent trading and managing your trading business.

 #### Analyze
-TradeNote offers a dashboard, daily view and calendar view so you can measure your progress.
+NoeticTrader offers a dashboard, daily view and calendar view so you can measure your progress.
 You can easily filter your trades by month or date range.

 #### Reflect
-With TradeNote you can keep a daily diary of your trading journey to work on your trader psychology as well as add annotated screenshots of interesting setups or your entries.
+With NoeticTrader you can keep a daily diary of your trading journey to work on your trader psychology as well as add annotated screenshots of interesting setups or your entries.
 You can also write your (yearly) playbook.

 ### Trades, Assets and Brokers
 #### Supported trades
-TradeNote supports intraday and swing trades but keep in mind that the project arose from a personal need and as such is most widely used (and tested) for intraday stock trades (using TradeZero Broker).
+NoeticTrader supports intraday and swing trades but keep in mind that the project arose from a personal need and as such is most widely used (and tested) for intraday stock trades (using TradeZero Broker).

 #### Supported Assets.
-Depending on the broker and thanks to the contribution of the community, you can import and journal the following assets in TradeNote: Stocks, Futures, Options (only tested on single options) and Forex.
+Depending on the broker and thanks to the contribution of the community, you can import and journal the following assets in NoeticTrader: Stocks, Futures, Options (only tested on single options) and Forex.

 #### Supported Brokers
-Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the list of supported brokers and instructions for exporting and importing to TradeNote.
+Please look at the [brokers folder](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers "brokers folder") to see the list of supported brokers and instructions for exporting and importing to NoeticTrader.

 You can contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.